ArthurF23/Cryptography/ReadMe.md

-### Thank you for using my header.
+## Thank you for using my header.

 Apparently replit keeps adding a main file, that isn't the main.cpp file and im not to sure of it's purpose to please disreguard it.

-Also, I am currently working on adding AES encryption once I can figure out how all that works.
+### Basic Encryption
 The program has the key which is located through `encryption::KEY::key`, you will need to set this before using the `encryption::encdec::decrypt()` function, since that function grabs from the namespace to use it and the only thing you pass to that function is the string.
 You must set the key before you call that function.
 It's not a problem for the `encrypt()` function since it generates a key each time its called.
 The generated key is the same varible `encryption::KEY::key`.
 Anytime you need to grab the key or set it, it is there, it will be nowhere else.

 It is possible to change how much bloat is in the encryption by going to encryption.h and finding the bloat struct and changing the non default values.